TopSecretRobotics/starstruck-convex/docs/programs.md

 git log
 ```

-This will pull up al hi chase  times you have pushed something up and who pushed it up to
+This will pull up times you have pushed something up and who pushed it up to

-once you are done lo hi chase king at it hit the `q` button
+once you are done it hit the `q` button

 ```